A second order differential equation for a point charged particle: A simple derivation of the ALD force equation

-where $m_b$ is the {\it bare mass} and $e$ the electric charge of the particle.
-Note that both sides are orthogonal to $\dot{x}$ by using the Minkowski spacetime metric $\eta$.
-Also, in this sub-section, the parameter $t$ is the proper parameter associated with $\eta$.
+where $m_b$ is the {\it bare mass}.
+Note that both sides in this equation are orthogonal to $x'$ respect to $\eta$.
 In order to generalize the equation \eqref{non-renormalizedequation} to take into account the radiation reaction, one can add to the right hand side of \eqref{non-renormalizedequation} a vector field $Z$ along the curve $x:I\to { M}$,

-The orthogonality condition $\eta (Z(t),\dot{z}(t))=0$ implies the following general expression for $Z$,
+The orthogonality condition $\eta (Z,x')=0$ implies the following general expression for $Z$,